MattiaRiola/is-pizzeria-project/ReportToBe.md

 ![get new order bpmn](./images/BPMN_TOBE_GetNewOrder.png)
 - Order is no more registered through a post it but instead is inserted in a form, leaving less space to human error (forgetting to ask for something) in getting the infos
 - The order can be composed only with products formed by ingredients that are available.
+- orders can now arrive also through the website with a lower expense in terms of fee compared to JustEat.
 - A created order becomes now visible to the pizza chef automatically from a dedicated screen in the kitchen
 - Orders not being physical beings are now immune to loss or damage.
 #### Queue management